Commercial, Limited Company & Holiday Let Stamp Duty Calculator 2026

 - Forests and woodland: Commercial forestry and timber operations

-- Bulk residential purchases: Purchases of 6 or more residential dwellings in a single transaction are treated as non-residential for SDLT purposes
+- Bulk residential purchases: Six or more residential dwellings in a single transaction are treated as non-residential

-Pro tip: If you're buying a mixed-use property (e.g., a shop with a flat), you'll pay commercial SDLT rates, which are often lower than residential rates for properties over £250,000.
+Pro tip: If you are buying a mixed-use property (e.g., a shop with a flat), you pay commercial SDLT rates — often substantially lower than residential rates for properties over £250,000.

 Worked Examples